Processing Club Member Withdrawals

 Another tool to help you determine the optimal method for withdrawing a member is available to users of myICLUB.com.
 The Withdrawal Scenario Calculator demonstrates the recommended methods for withdrawing a member for both full and partial withdrawals, and for stock and cash payouts.
 It's available in the Members section of the website.

-Douglas is ICLUBcentral's President, helping develop the company's programs including Toolkit 6, myICLUB.com, and the Investor Advisory Service.
+Douglas is ICLUBcentral's President, helping develop the company's web tools and newsletters including myICLUB.com, the Investor Advisory Service newsletter, and the SmallCap Informer newsletter.
 He is also the author of several investing books, including The Pocket Idiot's Guide to Direct Stock Investing, The Complete Idiot's Guide to Online Investing, The Armchair Millionaire, and Investment Clubs for Dummies.